rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 DESIGN EXPERIMENTS TO ANSWER SPECIFIC QUESTIONS.
 PICK THE AMONG MULTIPLE TEST DESIGNS TO BEST SUIT REQUIREMENTS. → CONDUCT POWER ANALYSIS TO PRE-TEST DESIGN'S STATISTICS AND FIX ON PARAMETER VARIABLES. → PRODUCE AND SHARE EXPERIMENT DESIGN DOCUMENT WITH KEY STAKEHOLDERS. → MANAGE AND MONITOR EACH STAGE OF THE EXPERIMENTS. → UNDERSTAND TEST RESULTS CLEARLY, TAKE ACTION ON BUSINESS DECISION. → ANALYZE A LARGE BODY OF RCT RESULTS ACROSS CAMPAIGNS FOR BEST EVIDENCE OF WHAT DRIVES OUTCOMES.

-This workflow summarizes the end-to-end process for running advertising experiments.
+The workflow above summarizes the end-to-end process for running advertising experiments.
 The final stage — benchmarking — compiles results from all experiments into a growing evidence base.
 As advertisers, agencies, and media companies accumulate dozens, then hundreds, or even thousands of tests, these benchmarks become a powerful source of insight.
 They reveal what truly works in advertising and provide expected effect sizes by media channel, ad format, partner, product category, and other key dimensions.

 ## FIRST STEPS